splunk/step/scrimmages/firefire/README.md

         def set_checkpoint(self, key, new_checkpoint):
             self.db[key] = new_checkpoint

-Now that we have that in place, it's time to actually fetch data.
+Now that we have that in place, it is time to actually fetch data.
 Start by overriding the `stream_events` method.

     def stream_events(self, config, ew):